Oracle Java Licensing Negotiations

 Negotiation Outcome:

-- Leveraged detailed internal audit proving limited critical Java usage.
+- Leveraged a detailed internal audit proving limited critical Java usage.

 - Successfully negotiated processor-based licensing for specific high-usage servers.